PacificBiosciences/IsoSeq/README.md

 <h1 align="center"><img width="300px" src="doc/img/isoseq.png"/></h1>
-<h1 align="center">IsoSeq v3</h1>
+<h1 align="center">IsoSeq</h1>
 <p align="center">Scalable De Novo Isoform Discovery</p>

 ***

-*IsoSeq v3* contains the newest tools to identify transcripts in PacBio single-molecule sequencing data.
+*IsoSeq* contains the newest tools to identify transcripts in PacBio single-molecule sequencing data.
 Starting in SMRT Link v6.0.0, those tools power the *IsoSeq GUI-based analysis* application.
-A composable workflow of existing tools and algorithms, combined with a new clustering technique, allows to process the ever-increasing yield of PacBio machines with similar performance to *IsoSeq* versions 1 and 2.
+A composable workflow of existing tools and algorithms, combined with new clustering techniques, allows to process the ever-increasing yield of PacBio machines.
 Starting with version 3.4, support for UMI and cell barcode based deduplication has been added.
+Version 4.0 adds a new `cluster2` tool that enables clustering of hundreds of millions of HiFi reads.

+## Announcement
+The binary has been renamed from `isoseq3` to `isoseq` to enable major version changes.
+Bioconda will still generate a `isoseq3` softlink.
+The old bioconda `isoseq3` package will automatically install the latest `isoseq` package.

 ## Availability
-Latest version can be installed via bioconda package `isoseq3`.
+Latest version can be installed via bioconda package `isoseq`.

 Please refer to our [official pbbioconda page](https://github.com/PacificBiosciences/pbbioconda) for information on Installation, Support, License, Copyright, and Disclaimer.